A Complete Travel Guide: Things to Do in Bradenton, Florida

 Here are the beaches we recommend in Bradenton:

 - Coquina Beach: This is our favorite beach in the Sarasota/Bradenton area.
-I love it so much I almost hate to include it for fear it will get more busy but there are no “local” beaches anymore so I’m not about to keep it from you!
+I love it so much I almost hate to include it for fear it will get busier but there are no “local” beaches anymore so I’m not about to keep it from you!

 - Cortez Beach is just up the road from Coquina Beach and although smaller it’s still a nice beach to visit!